 3. Improve your gardening skills

-Since being stuck inside, you may have developed an even deeper appreciation for green space, or just greenery in general – because it can offer a lot of peace, especially during anxious times.
-Whether you have a garden or not, there are plenty of green skills that you can learn during lockdown to help you make the most of your living space.
+If you’ve been spending more time at home over the last few months, then you may have developed an even deeper appreciation for green space, or just greenery in general – because it can offer a lot of peace, especially during anxious times.
+Whether you have a garden or not, there are plenty of green skills that you can learn at home to help you make the most of your living space.
 Perhaps you’ve always wanted to learn how to grow your own fruit and vegetables, nurture a bonsai tree or simply learn more about what’s growing in your garden.

-Many DIY stores and garden centres are still delivering – especially some of the larger ones like Homebase, Wilko and B&Q. However, it’s worth noting that delivery times may be slightly longer than usual.
-It’s also worth making the most of what you might have in the house already, for example, using seeds from your supermarket bought peppers to grow your own, or using an old bucket or washing up bowl as a plant pot.
+If you want to buy plants, seeds or gardening tools, then it’s worth taking a trip to your local garden centre – or visiting your nearest Homebase or B&Q, who also deliver.
+Seed Pantry, also sell seasonal planting kits, which come with tips and instructions, so these are great for beginners.
+You can also the most of what you might have in the house already, for example, using seeds from your supermarket bought peppers to grow your own, or using an old bucket or washing up bowl as a plant pot.
 Katie Elzar-Peters has written a great book called No Waste Kitchen Gardening (available on Amazon), which will show you how to regrow vegetable cut offs and scraps into harvestable, edible plants.

 Growing in small spaces

 You can still grow plants on balconies, window sills and patio spaces – so having a garden isn’t essential for developing a few horticultural skills.
 Vertical Veg’s website can show you how to grow plants in containers in small spaces.